 How Do You Water Jalapeno Peppers?

 Drip irrigation works best for watering jalapeno peppers.
 This irrigation system delivers water directly to each plant on a set schedule using plastic tubes.
 The low-pressure setup reduces the risk of getting water on the leaves, fruit, and flowers.
+Drip irrigation works for both jalapeno plants in the ground and in pots.

 - Drip irrigation is the way to go for your jalapeno plants.